avichaychriqui/HeBERT/README.md

 # HeBERT: Pre-trained BERT for Polarity Analysis and Emotion Recognition
 HeBERT is a Hebrew pretrained language model.
-It is based on Google's BERT architecture and it is BERT-Base config. <br>
+It is based on Google's BERT architecture and it is BERT-Base config [(Devlin et al. 2018)](https://arxiv.org/abs/1810.04805). <br>

 HeBert was trained on three dataset:
 1. A Hebrew version of OSCAR [(Ortiz, 2019)](https://oscar-corpus.com/): ~9.8 GB of data, including 1 billion words and over 20.8 millions sentences.
 2. A Hebrew dump of Wikipedia: ~650 MB of data, including over 63 millions words and 3.8 millions sentences
-3. Emotion UGC data that was collected for the purpose of this study. (described below) We evaluated the model on emotion recognition and sentiment analysis, for a downstream tasks and masked fill-in-the-blank task (the main task of BERT model).
+3. Emotion UGC data that was collected for the purpose of this study. (described below) We evaluated the model on emotion recognition and sentiment analysis, for a downstream tasks.

 ## Emotion UGC Data Description
 Our User Genrated Content (UGC) is comments written on articles collected from 3 major news sites, between January 2020 to August 2020,.
 Total data size ~150 MB of data, including over 7 millions words and 350K sentences.